RobertL31/fuddly/docs/source/tutorial.rst

 Overview
 ++++++++

-Specific disruptors have to be implemented within ``mydf/strategy.py``.
+Specific operators have to be implemented within ``mydf/strategy.py``.
 This file should starts with:

 .. code-block:: python